android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 //TODO Test report sample

 !!! success

+    Clear package data is more reliable, consider to use it instead of within process clearing.

     Marathon and Avito-Runner provide the easiest way to clear application data.

     1. You can set it just by one flag
     2. They don't use orchestrator under the hood
-    <br/>Devices are less reliable than host pc